1000Rym/CodeSkillUp/python/PracticalPython/how_to_test/README.md

-## Python Testing
+# How to test in Python?
 Automated testing is the execution of your __test plan__ by script instead of human.
-- Test Plan: The parts of yhour application you want to test, __the order__ in which you want to test them, and the __expected response__.
+- Test Plan: The parts of your application you want to test, __the order__ in which you want to test them, and the __expected response__.

-- Basic Concept of testing:
+- Basic Concept of Testing:
     - Integeration testing : test steps + test assertions.
         - Checks components in your application operate with each other.
     - Unit Test: A smaller test, one that checks that a single compenent operates in the right way.
 A unit test helps you to isolate what is broken in your application and fix it faster.